How to Add Real-time Features to Next.js Without Managing Servers

 Handling Missed Messages

 What if a user's connection drops and they miss messages?
-PushFlo includes message history:
+PushFlo stores message history you can fetch on reconnect:

 });